Last Updated on: 5th August 2021, 12:17 pm

 What’s it like to Visit Rila Monastery?

 For anyone who is planning a trip to Bulgaria, I would 100% recommend adding Rila Monastery to your itinerary.
+Base yourself in Sofia, which is a great place for history lovers as Sofia has over 7000 years of history.
+From Sofia, Rila is a very easy daytrip.
 The ground still function as an active monastery, so you will see monks who live there, as well as people who run the museum and several of the restaurants close by.
 I would recommend hiring a tour guide the first time you go, as there are several areas of interest, including a large collection of 19th century fresco paintings.
 The main complex reflects a 19th-century neo-byzantine style, which is very ornamental in nature, comparable to that of the Alexander Nevsky Cathedral, located in Sofia.
 You can actually stay at the monastery for a small cost.
 I highly recommend this, as it gives you more time to wander around on your own, and take in all that this amazing place has to offer.
 But until you are able to visit, join me for this conversation with Eric Halsey.
 It’s the next best thing.

 Outline of This Episode